July 20 to 26, 2026-I'm taking time off.

 Can I volunteer or do an internship?

-No. There are no volunteers in a for-profit-business.
-This is not a non-profit organization and not affiliated with any education program or school.
+No. Per WA State, there are no volunteers in a for-profit-business.
+This is a small-business; not a non-profit organization.
+Also per WA State, there is no internship program because not affiliated with any education program or school.

 Will you post photos on your website & social media?